fullstackenabler/sdm-workshop/content/_index.md

 weight: 1
 ---

-# AWS Modernization Workshop Base Template <!-- CHANGE THIS TO BE THE TITLE OF YOUR WORKSHOP -->
+# StrongDM Workshop <!-- CHANGE THIS TO BE THE TITLE OF YOUR WORKSHOP -->
 <br>
 ![Partner Logo](/images/AWS_Logo.png)  <!-- ADD YOUR PARTNER LOGO HERE USING THE INSTRUCTIONS BELOW -->
 <br>